markdoc/docs/pages/docs/nextjs.md

    # Get started with Markdoc
    ```
-6. Start your server `next`, then navigate to your new page.
-For example: `https://localhost:3000/docs/getting-started`.

 ## Options

 You can pass options to Markdoc to adjust how the plugin behaves.

 {% table %}